 I sat and talked with Cheers for some time.
 He was really good company and the time flew before we left for a trip around the Battambang countryside.
 We passed rivers, villages, bridges, trees full of bats and lots and lots of children who loved to wave and shout “hello!”.

 We stopped at the bamboo railway which has become a tourist favourite.
 It’s basically some small, flat “cars” that run on the old railway system.
+It reminds me of the scenes in Punta Mita where I stayed once.
 The current cargo trains only plough up and down 1-2 days a week, so the rest of the time the folk here use the rails to collect firewood and the like from around 15km away.
 And charge tourists $6 or so for a ride along the line.

 Way back when, the carriages were “powered” by two guys with poles.
 Kind of like punting on rails.
 Nowadays they’ve attached motors to them which gives them a top speed of 60 km/h.
 Much more fun for the paying punters than the powering ones.
 I didn’t bother with a shot as I didn’t want to spend that much, and the whole trip is around an hour to the Sunset Bridge and back.

 Instead we put-putted into a nearby village to see one of the historic houses there.
 I saw more than one sign, but Cheers took me to a particular one so I guess he knows the owner.
 It was very reminiscent of the Tan Ky House Leah and I walked around in Hoi An.
 Similarly, the owner asked for a small donation when I had finished – I gave her around $2 in small change and signed the visitor book.